 Give Peace A Chance backup master

-In another request in October 2010, we were the recipient of a referral to potentially digitally covert a backup copy of John Lennon and Yoko Ono's master recording of "Give Peace A Chance."
+In another request in October 2010, we were the recipient of a referral to potentially digitally convert a backup copy of John Lennon and Yoko Ono's master recording of "Give Peace A Chance."
 Here's a brief summary of the correspondence.

 "I purchased the tape for $8,000 through a major legitimate auction house.
 I do not think it was widely publicized nor did they know just how important and rare this is